sajari/sdk-dotnet/docs/CollectionsApi.md

             var apiInstance = new CollectionsApi(config);
             var collectionId = collectionId_example;  // string | The collection to update, e.g. `my-collection`.
-            var collection = new Collection(); // Collection | Details of the collection to update. var updateMask = updateMask_example;  // string | The list of fields to be updated, separated by a comma, e.g. `field1,field2`.
+            var updateMask = updateMask_example;  // string | The list of fields to be updated, separated by a comma, e.g. `field1,field2`.
 Each field should be in snake case, e.g. `display_name`.
-For each field that you want to update, provide a corresponding value in the collection object containing the new value. (optional)
+For each field that you want to update, provide a corresponding value in the collection object containing the new value. var collection = new Collection(); // Collection | Details of the collection to update.

             try
             {
                 // Update collection
-                Collection result = apiInstance.UpdateCollection(collectionId, collection, updateMask);
+                Collection result = apiInstance.UpdateCollection(collectionId, updateMask, collection);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)